UK Section Officers

-He has worked on the technology strategy of major broadcasters as they confronted going digital – in studio & OB and Emission - recently introducing Audio & Video over IP.
+He has worked on the technology strategy of major broadcasters as they confronted going digital – in studio & OB and Emission - and introducing Audio & Video over IP in the early 2000s

 Peter has been arranging lectures for many years and is very keen on ensuring that all in our industries can keep up to date and share knowledge and experience.

 In 2014 Peter was Awarded The Citation for Outstanding Service to the Society, which recognizes individuals for dedicated service for the betterment of the Society over a sustained period of time

 for for his instrumental role in re-establishing the SMPTE U.K. Section, and for his leadership in driving the growth of the Section and the quality of programming provided to its members over the first two years.